-An herb garden is a pretty solid way to enjoy fresh produce while adding natural beauty to your home’s interior.
-Nevertheless, before you can do so, you will have to know which herbs grow best indoors.
-Different herb plants have different light and soil needs, and so deciding which ones are the right herbs is an important first step.
-Those that do best inside include options like rosemary, thyme, basil, chives, mint, and parsley.
-Most garden centers carry seedlings of these plants in the spring, making it easy to get your new garden set.
+An herb garden is a great way to enjoy fresh produce whereas improving the intrinsic beauty of your home’s interior.
+But first, it’s essential to know which herbs grow best indoors.
+Different herb plants have different light and soil needs, so choosing the right herbs is an important first step.
+Those that flourish indoors comprise rosemary, thyme, basil, chives, mint, and parsley.
+Most garden centers carry seedlings of these plants in the spring, making it easy to establish your new garden.

-The minute that you know which type of herbs you want to grow, the next step is to prepare your growing containers.
-Almost any type of container will work as long as it has good drainage and a way to protect the surface underneath.
-It is always okay to start small, but remember that if your plants thrive, you may end up needing to repot your herb plants quite soon.
-Stuff each container with a potting mix, not potting soil; potting mix has more organic matter that will help encourage strong growth.
-Some gardeners prefer to keep different herb plants separate in their own pots or containers, but it is not compulsory to do so.
-As long as each plant has enough room to grow and send down roots, they should work out well.
+Once you know which type of herbs you want to grow, the next step is to prepare your growing containers.
+Almost any container will work if it has good drainage and a tray underneath to catch excess water.
+It is also okay to start small, yet bear in mind that if your plants thrive, you may need to re-pot your herb plants quite soon.
+Fill each container with a potting mix, not potting soil; potting mix has more organic matter that will help encourage vigorous growth.
+Some gardeners prefer to keep different herb plants in separate pots or containers, but it is optional.
+As long as each plant has enough room to grow and send down roots, they should do just fine.

-With your containers prepared and your plants chosen, the following step is to choose where to place your herb garden.
-Your plants will need between 6 and 8 hours of sunlight every day, so a sunny windowsill or any areas that are the same kind will typically work.
-If you don’t have a windowsill, there are quite a few creative options available, from wall planters to containers that stick directly to the glass.
-Herbs do not grow well without at least some direct sunlight, yet they also can’t stand too much.
-Finding the perfect “goldilocks” spot that feels JUST RIGHT is the key to healthy plants.
+With your containers prepared and your plants chosen, the next step is to decide where to place your herb garden.
+Your plants need between 6 and 8 hours of sunlight daily, so a sunny windowsill or similar location often works best.
+If you don’t have a windowsill, quite a few creative options are available, from wall planters to containers that stick directly to the glass.
+Herbs do not grow well without at least some direct sunlight, but they also can’t stand too much.
+Finding the perfect “goldilocks” spot that feels just right is the key to healthy plants.

-Your herb garden will also need sufficient amounts of water.
+Your herb garden will also need proper amounts of water.
 When it comes to herbs, the idea is to keep the soil moist but not waterlogged.
-Add water in small amounts, and take care not to let the soil dry out completely between watering.
-Both too little water and too much water is bad for herb plants, so it is an excellent idea to save the little tags that come with seedlings and follow the suggested amounts.
+Add water in small quantities, and do not let the soil dry out completely between watering.
+Both too little and too much water are bad for herb plants, so it is a good idea to save the little tags that come with seedlings and follow the suggested amounts.
 It may also be helpful to keep track of when and how much you are watering your plants.

-The perfect garden needs the perfect home to live in.
-At Real Property Management VA Peninsula, our Yorktown property managers are also experts at helping our tenants find the home that is just right for them.
+Does your indoor garden need more room to thrive?
+At Real Property Management VA Peninsula, our Yorktown property managers are also experts at helping you find the home that is just the right fit.
 Contact us online or call 757-251-9188 and ask us about our available rentals today.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.